Catholics Have Apps for The Faith

 - Apps are becoming increasingly popular and essential to daily life in America.
 As of June 2016, Android users were able to choose between 2.2 million apps.
 Apple’s App Store remained the second-largest app store with 2 million available apps

-- Spirit FM: The Diocese of St. Petersburg offers one radio app that lets you listen to three radio stations: Spirit FM, The Light and El Fuego.
+- Spirit FM: The Diocese of St. Petersburg offers a radio app, built by Jacapps, that lets you listen to three radio stations: Spirit FM, The Light and El Fuego.
 To download the app, visit http://www.spiritfm905.com/App.